bowo-prasetyo/forkbuild/docs/Publishing.md

 - **World Position**: an optional `worldPosition` field (or separate `WorldLayout` record) will let World View place published documents into a shared virtual space without changing the publisher interface.
-- **Forking**: `parentDocumentId` on `Publication` (already wired in 0.1.23) will let Repository View render fork trees and World View place evolutionary stages next to each other.